SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/03-VS-Code.md

 This allows it to operate as a **cross-language** editor for any programming language.

-We can **extend** it via extensions, which are available through a central repository.
+We can browse and install **extensions** from within Visual Studio Code.

 [/slide]